 Meditation Three invites us to avoid the danger of sentimentality, and to look at structures of injustice.
-Further, your meditation may take you toward consideration of refugee children around the world and on our borders, as well as child soldiers, victims of child trafficking, exploitation, war, preventable diseases, domestic abuse and neglect.
+Further, your meditation may take you toward consideration of refugee children around the world and on our borders, as well as child soldiers, victims of child trafficking, exploitation, war, preventable diseases, climate disaster, domestic abuse and neglect.

 Please pay attention to Bonhoeffer's comment (The Last Word).